-So, you've decided that it's time to invest in a brand new mattress.
+So, you want to invest in a brand new mattress.
 Whether you've been researching for hours (maybe even days) or you just started, most people end up asking this question:

 Where's the best store or place (online or otherwise) to buy a bed?